igormironchik/qt-widgets-on-real-example/chapter02/surface.md

 }
 ```

-We are converting QVideoFrame to QImage, aplying transformation if needed, detecting
+We are converting QVideoFrame to QImage, applying transformation if needed, detecting
-motion on each key frame, updating counters and emitting frames for drawing.
+motion on each keyframe, updating counters and emitting frames for drawing.
 Important to connect to newFrame() signal as queued one, as present() method
 invoked in non-GUI thread.
-And very important to emit full copy of image because
+And very important to emit a full copy of image because
 if we will emit temporary image object the data in it will be destroyed as
-original QImage uses data from QVideoFrame directly and in slot we will
+original QImage uses data from QVideoFrame directly and in the slot we will
-try to aceess destroyed memory.
+try to access destroyed memory.

 Motion detection is made with help of OpenCV and is quite simple, look.